Explaining the new changes to the CPD Policy

 When is the new CPD Policy coming into effect?

-The new CPD Policy will come into effect on 1 April 2019.
+The new CPD Policy came into effect on 1 April 2019.

 What are the key changes that I need to be aware of?